data-umbrella/event-transcripts/2020/19-matti-numpy.md

 some questions
 answers to try and look through and find some issues you can work on.

+Take a look at some issues and PRs(36:50)
 Typical workflow in Numpy is much like the other lectures you've heard in in this or the other talks you've heard